burakceylanz/getir.com-with-react-and-tailwind/README.md

 # Summary

 This project is a clone of getir.com Since the Getir site is a react project, the packages used are the original packages.
 I have listed the packages used below.
-This project was developed with reaction and tailwind
+This project was developed with react and tailwind

 ##
 Demo : https://bit.ly/3vDNATl